Information disclosure based on the TCFD recommendations

 Analysis results

-Type Risks or Opportunities Time frames Response
+Type Risks or opportunities Time frames Response

 Risks Transition Risks Policy and Legal

-• Increase in company energy costs due to the introduction of carbon tax and the emissions trading system.
+• Increase in company energy costs due to the introduction of the carbon tax and the emissions trading system.

 • Planned introduction of renewable energy at our sites.

-• Survey of trends in energy-saving technologies in POS products, development of elemental technologies, and human resource development.
+• Survey of trends in energy-saving technologies in products, development of elemental technologies, and human resource development.

 • Trend survey and adoption study of key units and components with high energy-saving performance.